Kuagweer/LithiumInterface/README.md

 # LithiumInterface
-LithiumInterface is a Command Line Interface for handling many CMA (Complex Multithreaded Applications) requests
+LithiumInterface is a Command Line Interface for handling many CMA (Complex Multithreaded Applications) requests.